How Much Does It Cost to Add a 12x12 Room to a House?

 Know the Cost Before You Start

-Build with confidence using vetted local contractors
+Build your 12x12 with confidence using vetted local contractors

 Working with an experienced, licensed general contractor is key to avoiding costly zoning violations or design modifications.
 They’ll be familiar with local regulations, can help you navigate the permitting process, and will ensure your project is built to code.
 Block Renovation matches homeowners with vetted contractors who understand the ins and outs of local requirements, giving you added peace of mind from start to finish.